whiteeagle44/travel-agency/README.md

 # Travel agency

-*Project description was updated to reflect changes made to the codebase.*
+_Project description is up to date with the code base.
+A detailed description of what changed compared to the original design can be found [here](https://github.com/whiteeagle44/travel-agency/blob/master/initial-and-current-design-compared.md)._

 ## Introduction